Event-Structures/event-struct/README.md

 1) `ident0` -- first identifier
 2) `<` -- well-founded order
 3) `fresh : T -> T` -- function that returns fresh identifier
+4) `forall x, x < fresh x` -- freshness axiom

 ### `relations.v`
-Theory of well-founded orders closures
+Theory of transitive closure of well-founded relations.

 ### `rfsfun.v`
 Theory of functions on a finite subset of some type `E` that can be extended on whole type `E` and embedded in fixed relation.

 ### `eventstructure.v`
-Theory of finite execution event structures
+Theory of finite execution event structures.

 ### `transitionsystem.v`
-Labeled transition system on execution event structures
+Labeled transition system on execution event structures.

 ### `regmachine.v`
-Big-step semantics for simple register machine
+Small-step semantics for simple register machine.